klaverhenrik/Deep-Learning-for-Visual-Recognition-2026/README.md

-# Deep-Learning-for-Visual-Recognition-2026
+# Deep Learning for Visual Recognition 2026

 ## Overview

-This repository contains course materials for a deep learning and visual recognition class, including labs, demos, lecture notes, project worksheets, and supporting data resources.
+This repository contains course materials for the Deep Learning for Visual Recognition course at the Department of Computer Science, Aarhus University.

 ## Course Content

 ### [Lecture Notes](lecture_notes)
 - Here you will find all lecture notes.
 - Most of them contain runable code.
-For your convenience, the code has been put in separate jupyter notebooks (e.g., `lecture2_notes.md` -> `lecture_notes_code.ipynb`).
+For your convenience, the code has been put in separate jupyter notebooks (e.g., `lecture2_notes.md` -> `lecture2_notes_code.ipynb`).

 ### [Labs](labs)
 - Here you will find the weekly labs.